Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Other decihertz detectors

 DECIGO is the most powerful detector in the decihertz band that we consider.
-Except for the first $\sim 10$ weeks, DECIGO will detect all the merger signals within 4 years, i.e., signals from both categories (a) and (b).
+Except for the first $\sim 10$ weeks, DECIGO will detect all the sources with $t_{c_0}<4$ years.
 Meanwhile, because of its full design with a very high sensitivity, both categories (a) and (b) have the same level of localization and timing abilities, which are orders of magnitude more accurate than the other three detectors.